openjdk/loom/loom-docs/CustomSchedulers.md

 scheduler (this allows the custom scheduler to delegate to the built-in default scheduler if required).

-If the custom scheduler provides a management interface then it will be registered with the platform `MBeanServer` if system property `-Djdk.virtualThreadSchedulerMXBean.implClass` is set to the fully qualified name of a class that implements `jdk.management.VirtualThreadSchedulerMXBean`.
+If the scheduler class implements `jdk.management.VirtualThreadSchedulerMXBean` then the management interface will be registered with the platform `MBeanServer`.

 ## Prototype 2: Use API to select a custom scheduler when creating a virtual thread